37 Armoured Engineer Squadron: 1950s

 In 1948 in Ripon, Yorkshire, 37 Field Squadron was formed as part of 24 field Engineer Regiment, moving to Hong Kong from 1949 to 1950.
 The proclamation of the Communist Chinese People's Republic made a Red Army invasion likely and 37 Squadron was deployed with 40 Infantry Division to help secure the border.
 The types of tasks they would have been involved in where repairing mine fields and enhancing wire obstacles, constructing gun emplacements, command posts and observation posts all along the northern border, a 12-mile water pipeline, an All-weather road linking the villages of Tsun Wan and Sek Kong, and camps were also constructed, though it is not clear if 37 field Squadron had direct involvement in all of these tasks.
 In 1950 the squadron was re-designated as 56 Field squadron.
 A new 37 Field Squadron formed, and it is from this unit that the present 37 Armoured Engineer Squadron evolved, with no further disbandments.

 Major Westlake RE took command of 37 Field Squadron in November 1950 at Invictor Lines, Maidstone.
 Initially they were a holding unit as new troops were posted into 25 Field Engineer Regiment operating from what was later to become the RHQ in Invictor Lines, but by December 1950 the regiment was complete and the squadron moved into its permanent offices in the lines.
 Training around the Maidston area ensued, and in March 1951 the squadron took part in a Brigade Exercise at Thetford.
 Maj B.A.E Maude MBE RE took command of the squadron in August 1951.
 Having completed the divisional Exercise, Ex.
-SURPRISE PACKET on Salisbury Plane, the squadron returned with news of their imminent departure for the Suez Canal Zone.
-On 26 October 1951, 37 Field Squadron emplaned at Lyneham Aerodrome for Tripoli, then onto Benghazi.
-A short break for Christmas was enjoyed with the 16/5 Lancers before a road move to Tobruck on 28 December 1951.
+SURPRISE PACKET on Salisbury Plain, the squadron returned with news of their imminent departure for the Suez Canal Zone.
+On 26 October 1951, 37 Field Squadron emplaned at RAF Lyneham for Tripoli, then onto Benghazi.
+A short break for Christmas was enjoyed with the 16/5 Lancers before a road move to Tobruk on 28 December 1951.
 Here they took to the seas on the "Empire Comfort" to rejoin their Regiment in Dhekelia, Cyprus.
 Initially 37 Field Squadron deployed to Libya as replacement for 22 Regiment.
 In April 1952 the squadron, along with the rest of 25 Regiment, moved to the Suez Canal Zone, Egypt to be stationed at Moascar.
 These were times when the security of the Canal was considered essential to UK interests, but when there was growing opposition from Egyptian nationalists whose paramilitary groups carried out frequent and often grewsome attacks on British military and civilian personnel.